Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries

-Note, $q$ is the axis ratio in the source plane and is not directly observable.
-We will address the observed axis ratio later, with \cref{eq:q prime}.
-In the weak lensing regime, we expect the shear parameters to be small, allowing us to expand and drop any quadratic terms.
-Combining like terms yields
+where q is the ratio between minor and major axes, $q = b/a$, in the source plane.
+We are interested in the image produced in the detector coordinates, $(x',y')$, which can be found by applying the shear transformation, $\bm{x} = \mathcal{A}\bm{x}'$.
+In the weak lensing regime, we expect the shear parameters to be small, allowing us to expand and drop any quadratic terms yielding

 Next, we will approximate the transformation of the isophote as a rotation rather than a shear.
-Under a counterclockwise rotation \cref{eq:ellipse} becomes
+Again, in the weak lensing regime, we expect this rotation angle to be small and thus use small angle approximations to first order,

 Here, the observed axis ratio, $q'$, is the same in both the source and detector frames.
 We denote the photometric rotation angle as $\Delta\theta$ to emphasize that this rotation is the change in photometric position angle due to lensing.
-In the weak lensing regime we expect this rotation angle to be small and thus use small angle approximations to first order,

 Comparing coefficients from \cref{eq:det_ellipse_red} and \cref{eq:ellipse_rot_red} provides relationships between the rotation angle, $\theta$, and the shear parameter $\gx$ as well as relationships between the axis ratio in each frame.
 Looking first at the $y'^2$ term,